-The Moore Theatre is as much a part of Seattle's history as the Denny Regrade, salmon runs and Starbucks.
+Built in 1907, The Moore is the oldest operating theatre in Seattle and as much a part of Seattle's history as the Denny Regrade, salmon runs and Starbucks.
 History has been made at The Moore and the future is about to get brighter.

 This much-needed facelift is only possible with generous support from donors like you.

 Please help us take care of this valuable community asset by clicking below or by texting MOORE to 28594 to donate.
 Any donation makes a big difference.
 Please click below to see our list of great donation incentives!
 We are grateful for any amount of support you can give.

 We are truly grateful to the following individuals and organizations for their generous support:

 Jim and Casey Margard, The Toulouse Family, Brian and Diane Langstraat, David and Catherine Skinner, Horton Foundation, Jim Kraft, Alhadeff Family Foundation, Anonymous Donor, SASQUATCH!
 Music Festival, Mike and Megan Slade, Jan and Ken Block, Chris and Amy Gorey, Greg and Allison Mollner